RashedulHaqueRasel1/L2-Assignment-1/README.md

-# Title: TypeScript Experience: How Type Inference Saved Our Project
+# Title: What is type inference in TypeScript?
+Why is it helpful?

 ##  A Real Story from Our Development Team